linventif/premade/README.md

 4. Move the folder to your addons folder.

 To verify that the installation was successful, you can open the developer console and type `linventif_monitor` a derma panel should appear.
 If it doesn't, you need to install the requirements.
 In this panel, you can see all of the linventif's creation that you have installed and the version of each one.
 If you don't see the addon, make sure that you have correctly installed it.
 If you still have a problem, you can contact me on discord : https://linventif.fr/discord

+# Configuration & Language

+You can configure the addon in the `sh_config.lua` file.
+To add languages, you can add them in the `sh_lang.lua` file.

 # Support & Discord